esroyo/scoped-performance/README.md

 `performance` instance and entries are shared for all the concurrently executing handlers on the same isolate.

-The following code poses a problem:
+The following code poses a problem because the same names might be used for diferent requests if they overlap in time:

 ```ts
 Deno.serve(async (_req: Request => {